ControlledChaos/post-and-page-builder/readme.txt

 = Features =

-- **Drag and Drop editing** Create simple or complex layouts with our unique editing experience
+- **Drag and Drop Editing** Create simple or complex layouts with our unique editing experience
 - **BoldGrid Blocks** Hundreds of professional layout designs to work from
 - **100% Mobile-friendly** Responsive layouts and controls to change the design per device
 - **Google Fonts** Change font family, font size, font color, letter spacing, line height and more